 We'll eat breakfast in the hotel and then kick off the second day of our trip by going to the Skaftafell National Park.

 In the park, we'll see Vatnajökull: Europe's largest glacier.
-As well as its size, these mountains of compacted snow are famous for the system of ice caves that hide inside.
+As well as their size, these mountains of compacted snow are famous for the system of ice caves that hide inside.

 After having some free time at the glacier, we'll head towards the Jökulsárlón glacial lake.
 You'll feel like you've just touched down on another planet!
 Enormous icebergs float in this lake, more than 820 feet (250 metres) deep, which can be found at the end of a glacier and is abundant in local wildlife.

 Our last stop is the lagoon and glacier of Fjaðrárgljúfur, which will be the highlight of the tour.
-Finally, we will head back to Reykjavík, where we will return late in the evening.
+Finally, we'll head back to Reykjavík, where we'll return late in the evening.